weterynarzfred/page_4/README.md

 ## todo
-- generate warnings when selected value is outside the min-max bounds
 - return to previous tab (react-router ?)
 - scroll to recent position after tab change
 - generate warnings when currency is below zero